• Skip to primary navigation

 We get to decide what we focus on.

-Hold on… let me repeat that in case you missed it:
+Hold on… let me repeat that in case you missed it.

 We.
 Get.
 To.
 Decide.
 What.
 We.
 Focus.
 On.

 When it comes to investing, that means you have a choice.
+You can focus on days or decades.

-“Benign neglect, bordering on sloth, remains the hallmark of our investment process.”
+On the other hand, when it comes to investing, we actually get rewarded for ignoring the daily noise.
+As Warren Buffet said, “Benign neglect, bordering on sloth, remains the hallmark of our investment process.”

 Remember, you actually have a choice.
-Days or decades.
-What’s it going to be?

 -Carl